 ZeroFox Exhibits at NetDiligence Cyber Risk Summit in Fort Lauderdale

-Company to showcase unified external cybersecurity and breach response offerings, now part of the ZeroFox solutions portfolio with recent IDX acquisition

-/EIN News/ -- WASHINGTON, Feb.
-20, 2023 (GLOBE NEWSWIRE) -- ZeroFox (Nasdaq: ZFOX), a leading external cybersecurity provider, is sponsoring and exhibiting at the NetDiligence Cyber Risk Summit in Fort Lauderdale, Florida, which starts today and runs through Feb.
+WASHINGTON, Feb.
+20, 2023 (GLOBE NEWSWIRE) -- ZeroFox ZFOX, a leading external cybersecurity provider, is sponsoring and exhibiting at the NetDiligence Cyber Risk Summit in Fort Lauderdale, Florida, which starts today and runs through Feb.
 23, 2023.
-Representatives from the company’s breach and incident response teams will be onsite discussing ZeroFox’s incident response solutions and IDX’s breach response solutions, which are now offered under the ZeroFox portfolio following ZeroFox’s acquisition of IDX in August 2022.
+Representatives from the company's breach and incident response teams will be onsite discussing ZeroFox's incident response solutions and IDX's breach response solutions, which are now offered under the ZeroFox portfolio following ZeroFox's acquisition of IDX in August 2022.

 With the addition of IDX, ZeroFox's AI-powered, external cybersecurity platform now includes customizable breach response solutions built with government-grade security to minimize the impact of breaches before they happen.
 ZeroFox, now with IDX, offer best-in-class incident readiness and response services – resulting in unified, comprehensive response capabilities to help organizations prepare for, detect, contain, and recover from cybersecurity incidents and data breaches.